celine1deepwork/celine1deepwork/README.md

 # Hi there! 🌻 It's Celine

-## Software Developer / In learning progress..
+## Software Developer /In Progress..
 I've been learning to code for over 2 years.
 I started with Java than I kept move on with React & Swift.
 Also I'm interested in AI.
   * &#127758; Citizen of United States & Turkiye
   *	&#128213; Currently learning Swift